Historically, full, thick facial hair has been a symbol of masculinity, ruggedness, and power in some cultures.

 Comb Through Your Mustache

-This ensures all hair is pointing at the same direction before trimming.
+This ensures all hair is pointing in the same direction before trimming.
 For uniformity, brush straight down as this is generally the direction that the mustache hair grows.

 Using your electric trimmer or barber scissors, try and trim the general shape that you want before moving to specifics.
 When shaping your mustache you want to move from general to specific to ensure accuracy and best results.
 Nailing the overall shape ensures later specifics lead to accuracy.